 The pear-shaped woman carries most of her body fat around the hips, thighs, and buttocks.
 She will generally have a smaller upper body (smaller breasts) and a heavier lower body.

 The risks for the overweight pear-shaped woman are quite different to the apple shape.
-A pear-shaped woman will typically be more susceptible to cellulite and varicose veins - and to eating disorders.
-However the pear-shaped woman does not carry the same kind of health problems that the apple shape does.
+A pear-shaped woman will typically be more susceptible to cellulite and varicose veins.
+However recent research shows that the health benefits of the pear shape may not be what was first thought.

 Due to popular culture's obsession with rail-thin women, there is considerable pressure on women to be a certain shape.
 However even when a pear-shaped woman loses weight - she is still a pear shape.
-This unrealistic pressure can lead many (often young women) down the path to disordered eating and body image problems.
+The way that fat disappears from the body varies between individuals.

-There are some who believe that a specific dietary regimen will help each body shape.:
+There are some who believe that a specific dietary regimen will help each body shape (although evidence for this is sketchy):

 Lower carbohydrate diet (avoiding processed and 'white' carbs).